pingcap/docs-cn/dev/tidb-in-kubernetes/deploy/aws-eks.md

 > **Note:**
 >
 > Currently, scaling in is NOT supported because we cannot determine which node to scale.
-Scaling out needs a few minutes to complete, you can watch the scaling out by `kubectl --kubeconfig credentials/kubeconfig_<cluster_name> get po -n <cluster_name> --watch`.
+Scaling out needs a few minutes to complete, you can watch the scaling out by `kubectl --kubeconfig credentials/kubeconfig_<eks_name> get po -n <default_cluster_name> --watch`.

 ## Customize